 - How more Stories are loaded once the initial Maximum has been reached (currently autoloading more is the only option)

-To limit the types of Story cards that will be displayed on a specific board, you can add Story tags and Story Categories.
-If no tags or categories are added, this Storyboard will display all stories that are published in your inventory.
+To limit the types of Story cards that will be displayed on a specific board, you can add Story Topics and Story Categories.
+If no topics or categories are added, this Storyboard will display all stories that are published in your inventory.
 Adding a tag or category to the filters will require a story to match both the tag and category filters.

 Storyboard Content Elements